kartik-v/dependent-dropdown/README.md

 ```

 #### depdrop.change
-This event is triggered when the dependent parent input is modified or changed.
+This event is triggered when a dependent parent input is modified or changed.
 This event also allows you to access
 these parameters:

+- `id`: the parent dependent dropdown element id.
-- `value`: the parent dependent dropdown value after the change (based on the `selected` variable generated in server response).
+- `value`: the parent dependent dropdown value.
 - `count`: the count of options generated in the dependent dropdown.

 **Example:**